In this article you’re going to learn how to overhaul an old style bottom bracket. Or rather, in this case, an adjustable cup-and-cone bottom bracket.

 Before you can put your bottom bracket back in the frame it’s also a wise thing to clean the frame and threads.

 Also put some grease in there.
-My ball bearings where rusted and grease might not prevent this from happening, but it at least slows it down and minimizes it.
+My ball bearings where rusted and greased might not prevent this from happening, but it at least slows it down and minimizes it.
 One of the worst things for any bike restorer is a seized bottom bracket.

 Also put in a copious amount of grease in the bottom bracket cups.
 Make sure you place the ball bearing cages in the right way.
 That is with the ring of the ball bearing cage facing outwards and the balls making contact with the bearing race.